Not to cause a complete panic, but increasing website traffic is useless.

 When Increasing Website Traffic is Useless

-Too many business owners are obsessed with trying to increase traffic to their site, but they forget that increased traffic is NOTHING if their bounce rate (the rate at which people visit only one page of a website, then leave) is high.
+Too many business owners are obsessed with trying to increase traffic to websites, but they forget that increased traffic is NOTHING if their bounce rate (the rate at which people visit only one page of a website, then leave) is high.
 The point of having a website is to have a return on investment.
 If 0% of your site visitors convert into customers, then you wasted any money you spent on the site.

 So what can you do to bring more customers to your site (“customers” meaning “people who pay you money”)?
 We’re so glad you asked.